hbapte/dentrw-alx/README.md

 ## Room for Improvement

+- **Expand Feature Set:** Explore additional features that can benefit the dental clinic and its patients, such as an <b>online payment system</b> or <b>integration with electronic health records</b>.

 - **Enhanced User Experience:** Continuously gather user feedback and implement improvements to enhance the overall user experience and usability of the website.

-- **Expand Feature Set:** Explore additional features that can benefit the dental clinic and its patients, such as an online payment system or integration with electronic health records.

 If you have any suggestions or ideas for improving DentRW, please don't hesitate to reach out or contribute to the project.